October 23, 2025

 This is neither the first nor the last post about Data Layer in this blog.
 So if you have any questions, check out these posts (or subscribe to my newsletter and stay up-to-date):

-Data Layer variable is one of the most (if not THE MOST) used type of variables in my Google Tag Manager accounts.
+Data Layer variable is one of the most (if not THE MOST) used types of variables in my Google Tag Manager accounts.
+Most of the built-in variables in GTM are data layer variables, too.

 With its help, you can access data stored in the Data Layer and utilize it in your tags, triggers, or even other variables.